Featured on RE:BIND.io and IndieGamesPlus.

 You can also explore the Gardens at your own pace, take in the various scenes, and engage with the interactive elements you encounter.
 When you are close to an interactive element, a text prompt on screen will instruct you on how to interact with it (usually by pressing E).

-I studied media studies (MEDS) at Vassar College, class of 2018.
-In the MEDS department, students elect to create either a written thesis or a project with a written component.
-This game was my project.
+I studied media studies at Vassar College, class of 2018, and this game was originally created as my senior thesis.
 In line with the department's emphasis on critical theory, my game draws on many scholars of media theory, narrative theory, and environmental theory, as well as taking inspiration from immersive theater and of course other video games.
 Among many others, my influences include Guy Debord & the Situationist International, Henry Jenkins, Beatriz Colomina, T. J. Demos, and the work of Punchdrunk and Fullbright.

 You can learn more about the theory behind Even in Arcadia in my thesis's written component, which you can download from the link on my website: https://girldebordgames.myportfolio.com/even-in-arcadia